there are also many other things which Jesus did, the which,

 could not contain the books that should be written.

-about Jesus' life and mission.
+issues about Jesus' life and mission.
 Most notably, it presents

-Jesus as both God and man, and as a wayshower of the divine Christ potential
+Jesus as both God and man, and as a wayshower of the divine Christ

-or Christ potential, it is important to study the larger historical
+"Sonhood" or Christ potential, it is important to study

-For one, Judea was more than illiterate masses of people living in near-desert
+Judea was more than illiterate masses of people living in near-desert

 conditions and conducting simple activities like fishing and carpentry.

-It was also a cosmopolitan trade center and an ethnic,
+It was also a cosmopolitan trade center and an ethnic, cultural,

 and West Converge

-Pharisees.
+the Pharisees.
 The Essenes believed in the immortality of the

 soul as separate from the body, and pursued the mystical union

 of man with God.
 The Pharisees, who dominated the Jerusalem temple

 during Jesus' ministry, also believed in reincarnation.
 Josephus,

 a first century Jewish historian, testifies of the popular belief

-in reincarnation among Jews, writing, "the souls of bad men are punished after
+in reincarnation among Jews, writing, "the souls of bad men

 influence within Judea was heavily influenced by Orphism, a spiritual